blockbasenetwork/node/README.md

 ## Running as a service provider
 ### Sending a candidature for a sidechain
-if you intent on running the node as a service provider, you can use the following action to send a candidature to a sidechain:
+if you intend on running the node as a service provider, you can use the following action to send a candidature to a sidechain:

 `https://`_`apiendpoint`_`/Producer/SendCandidatureToChain?chainName=`_`ChainName`_`&workTime=`_`WorkTimeInSeconds`_`&producerType=`_`producerType`_

-Where workTime is the ammount of time in seconds the producers will work on the chain, and producerType is the type of producer it intends to be.
+Where workTime is the amount of time in seconds the producers will work on the chain, and producerType is the type of producer it intends to be.
+ProducerType may assume one of three numbers: 1, 2 and 3.
+This will determine the level of the producer.
+1 is only a node that validates blocks and doesn't build the sidechain, 2 is a node that also produces the sidechain, and 3 is a node that produces the sidechain and executes the operations on a local database.

 ## Staking BBT